Close Menu

 While normal mice have a polling rate between 120Hz and 240Hz, gaming mice like Logitech G Pro usually have higher options, such as 500Hz and 1000Hz.
 To get the perfect timings, you should look for a gaming mouse with a minimum of 1000Hz.

-How to Find Your Perfect Sensitivity
+Finding Your Perfect Sensitivity in CS2

 • Focus on positioning your crosshair effectively to reduce excessive movement, conserving both valuable reaction time and your wrist health over time.